amritghimire/jira-terminal/README.md

 ```

 ## Notes
 - The credentials and other configuration are stored in a file `~/.jira_terminal_configuration.json`.
-The base64 encoded version of credentials are only written tin the configuration file.
+The base64 encoded version of credentials are only written in the configuration file.